 Bilingual broadcaster Wolfgang Kreuzer is the co-founder and a long-serving presenter of the German Language Program on Brisbane’s pioneering multilingual station, 4EB.
 Starting out at 4MBS, Wolfgang has been a cultural trailblazer in the community broadcasting sector for over 40 years.
-He told his story to the CBF’s Tracee Hutchison.
+This is his story.

 How did you start in community radio?